Material-CMS/material-cms/README.md

 npm install
 # Copy local.example.js to data and add a individual session secret to be able to login
 cp local.example.js data/local.js
-# Add an admin user to the admin group; prompts for password
+# Replace USERNAME with your individual name and add it to admin group; prompts for password
-node app.js apostrophe-users:add admin admin
+node app.js apostrophe-users:add USERNAME admin
 # Go go go!
 npm start
 # Open Browser "http://localhost:3000/login" to login with your user to add content